deluf/chess-engine/README.md

 # CODFISH 2000

 ## About

-This is an University of Pisa project for the class of web design of the professor Alessio Vecchio.
+This is an project for the class of web design of the professor Alessio Vecchio at the University of Pisa, Italy.

+---

 **Codfish 2000** is a javascript chess engine: